 Primary Doctrines of Sojourn Church

-The following beliefs represent the core of orthodox Christianity from a biblical and historical perspective.
+The following beliefs represent the core of orthodox Christianity.
 These are beliefs we hold tightly at Sojourn.

 The Resurrection of the Dead

 There will be a future physical resurrection of the dead.
 Those who trust in Jesus Christ alone will be raised to eternal reward.
 Those who have not trusted in Jesus Christ will be raised to eternal punishment (Matthew 25:31-46; John 5:28-29; Acts 24:15).

 Salvation is only by grace through faith in the life, the death on the cross, and resurrection of Jesus Christ.
 All who receive the Lord Jesus Christ through faith become children of God and are declared righteous by God.
 No one can enter the kingdom of God unless they are born again (John 3:5-8, 3:18, 14:6; Acts 4:12; Romans 3:21-26; Ephesians 2:8-10; 1 Timothy 2:5-6; Hebrews 10:19-25).

 The Secondary Doctrines reflect some of what distinguishes Sojourn Church from other churches who would affirm the Primary Doctrines.
 These Secondary Doctrines shape the way that Sojourn is led and the direction the church is headed.
 We will preach, teach, and counsel with these views in mind.

 Baptism is reserved for professing Christians.
 Also, immersion offers a beautiful picture of the gospel truths of death to our old way of life and new life through the resurrection power of Jesus (Matthew 28:19-20; Acts 2:41-42, 18:8; Romans 6:1-14).

 The Complementarian Roles of Men and Women in the Church and the Home